awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 1. Add the following to your `squid.conf` file to add `curl` to an allow list in your build environment\.

    ```
-   acl allowed_sites dstdomain ppa.launchpad.net # Required to execute apt-get in the build environment
+   acl allowed_sites dstdomain ppa.launchpad.net # Required to run apt-get in the build environment
    acl allowed_sites dstdomain google.com # Required for access to a webiste.
 This example uses www.google.com.
    http_access allow localnet allowed_sites
    http_access allow localnet apt_get